 Suppose $x^*$ is not a term of $T$.
-Then, $T$ is a subsequence of either $S_1$ or $S_2$.
+Hence, $T$ is a subsequence of either $S_1$ or $S_2$.
 Let $T'$ be the sequence in $\Z_{n'}$ whose terms are obtained by dividing the terms of $T$ by $p$.
 The image of $A$ under the natural map $\Z_n\to\Z_{n'}$ is contained in $A'$.
-Then, by dividing the $A$-weighted zero-sum which is obtained from $T$ by $p$, we will get the contradiction that either $S_1'$ or $S_2'$ has an $A'$-weighted zero-sum subsequence of consecutive terms, namely $T'$.
+As a result, by dividing the $A$-weighted zero-sum which is obtained from $T$ by $p$, we will get the contradiction that either $S_1'$ or $S_2'$ has an $A'$-weighted zero-sum subsequence of consecutive terms, namely $T'$.

-So, $x^*$ is a term of $T$.
-Now, considering the $A$-weighted zero-sum which is obtained from $T$, we see that a multiple of $p$ is a unit multiple of $x^*$.
+So $x^*$ is a term of $T$.
+Now considering the $A$-weighted zero-sum which is obtained from $T$, we see that a multiple of $p$ is a unit multiple of $x^*$.
 This gives the contradiction that $x^*$ is divisible by $p$.
-Thus, our claim is true.
-As $n$ is odd, so $C_A(n)=2^{\Omega(n)}$.
-Also, as $S$ is a sequence of length $2k+1=2^{\Omega(n)}-1$ in $\Z_n$, hence $S$ is an $A$-extremal sequence in $\Z_n$. \end{proof}
+Thus our claim is true.
+As $n$ is odd, $C_A(n)=2^{\Omega(n)}$.
+Also as $S$ is a sequence of length $2k+1=2^{\Omega(n)}-1$ in $\Z_n$, hence $S$ is an $A$-extremal sequence in $\Z_n$. \end{proof}